What is a Makharij Chart?

 Why Use a Visual Chart?

-- Practice aid: Use during recitation to check pronunciation
+- Practice aid: Use during recitation to quickly check if you're using the correct articulation point

-- Teaching tool: Teachers can use it to explain concepts to students
+- Teaching tool: Teachers can use it to explain concepts visually, making it easier for students to understand

-- Memory aid: Reinforces learning through visual association
+- Memory aid: Reinforces learning through visual association, helping you remember articulation points more effectively

 Complete Makharij Chart